Devinbeth/React-Mini-Projects/01-State-and-Props/01-Clicker/README.md

   <img src="https://github.com/Rasbandit/React-Drills/blob/master/images/Clicker/phase-2.jpg" width="350" height="425">
 </p>

-In this step we will be adding state to our App component that will track how many times we have pressed the button.
+In this step we will be adding state to our App component that will allow us to track how many times we have pressed the button.

 Create a constructor function inside the class component and create a value called `this.state`. `this.state` is an object and should have one property on it called `count`, and be default it should be set to 0.